 “So today’s talk was about my childhood dreams, enabling the dreams of others, and some lessons learned.
 But did you figure out the head fake?
 It’s not about how to achieve your dreams.
 It’s about how to lead your life.
 If you lead your life the right way, the karma will take care of itself.
 The dreams will come to you.” – Randy Pausch

-The 2nd thing that has left its mark on us is the book Tuesdays With Morrie.
+The second thing that has left its mark on me is the book Tuesdays With Morrie.
 It’s a memoir written by Mitch Albom in which he recounts his time spent with a former professor who is dying from ALS.

-What started as a weekly chat to keep Morrie company, ended up being the most profound series of life lessons that changed his life (and ours) forever.
+In the book, what started as a weekly chat to keep an old friend company, ended up being the most profound series of life lessons that changed his life (and mine) forever.

 1. “Without love and family, we are like birds without wings.”